Creating and Developing a Portfolio

 IDEATE

-• Identify key audience(s)
+• Identify the key audience(s) for which your portfolio is intended.

 2